pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-experiment-templates/grammaticality-judgment-template.md

 ├── web page
 └── worker
 ```
-In order to customize your simple grammaticality judgement experiment, you will need to access two files, `config.js` and `stim.js`.
+In order to customize your simple grammaticality judgment experiment, you will need to access two files, `config.js` and `stim.js`.
 These files can be found in `web page/src/`, a directory that looks like this:

 ```example
 src